Michael-Fenn/Michael-Fenn.github.io/about.markdown

 For most of my childhood I despised writing.
 However, in my last few years of high school I discovered that I actually loved to write, and I was just approaching it wrong.
 That is why I created this blog, so I can continue to write, on my own accord.

-This will be a weekly blog, with new posts coming up each Sunday.
-I have no intention to follow a particular subject with this blog, I will simply write whatever I feel like writing about.
+I currently have no set schedule with this blog, instead I'll write a new post whenever I have a topic I feel like discussing!
 You can expect to see posts about my life story, both online and offline, my hobbies, things I find interesting, etc. I will be avoiding politics and other "sensitive" topics.

 I'm excited to be doing this, and I hope you'll enjoy some of the posts I end up producing!